 - Do you need to storyboard out the scene before filming?

 - Will you need any props or special fx created?
 Do you need to worry about a green screen?

 After you've taken these factors into consideration, you're ready to start writing your script.
-Keep in mind that if you're the only one who will be reading the script, you don't need to worry about spending time formatting it into an acceptable format (of course if helps you, by all means write it that way).
+Keep in mind that if you're the only one who will be reading the script, you don't need to worry about spending time formatting it into an acceptable format (of course, if it helps you, by all means, write it that way).

 When your first draft is done, it's essential to rewrite any scenes or lines of dialog that sound unnatural.
 A good way to tell if you're dialog is awkward is to read it aloud.
 Is it easy to read?
 Too long for a natural line of breath?
 Modify each line until you are satisfied with how it reads.